 You’re on the way to McGill!
 Make sure that you are prepared to takeoff on your exchange by completing the following key actions to ensure a successful, rewarding, and safe experience!

 On-campus housing: while priority is given to first-year McGill-degree students, some places may be available for exchange students.
+Find information on housing for exchange students.

 Fall session or full-year: Indicate “Yes” under “Residence Accommodation” section in the online application.